artistsandengineers/AE_HapTools/README.md

 4. For reasons unknown Nuget fails to restore the Snappy packages when AE_HapAVI is built via a VS project reference.
 Open AE_HapAVI/AE_HapAVI.sln and build it before attempting to build other things.
 You might need to `Install-Package Snappy.NET` in the Nuget Package Manager Console.

 #Limitations
+(all of which are resolvable)
 * No support for AVI audio.
 * No support for HapQ/HapQ Alpha.
+* No parrallelised decompression for chunked second-stage content - chunked frames will still be decoded but offer no performance benefit.
 * Only supports AVIs containing a single video stream.

 #Credits: